 - Forensic auditing to gather evidence,

-- Submission of a fraud investigation report with opinion, conclusions, corrective and preventive actions.
+- Submission of a fraud investigation report with opinions, conclusions, corrective and preventive actions.

 Why should you engage external investigators?

-Our Fraud Investigation Service helps you identify source of the fraud, evaluate the impact of fraud, identify root cause of the fraud, and strengthen internal controls, policies and governance practices in order to prevent frauds in future.
+Our Fraud Investigation Service helps you identify the source of the fraud, evaluate the impact of fraud, identify the root cause of the fraud, and strengthen internal controls, policies and governance practices in order to prevent fraud in future.

 As prevention is always better than cure, a Fraud Risk Assessment is necessary for your organisation in order to manage the risk of fraud in future and develop fraud reporting mechanics.
-According to the above referred research, more than 20% of the frauds are detected based on internal whistle blowing.
+According to the above-referred research, more than 20% of frauds are detected based on internal whistle-blowing.
 Our risk professionals can help your organisation in conducting Fraud Risk Assessments and prepare it to mitigate fraud risk by implementing various preventive and detective measures.